A Developer and Ex-Naval Officer’s Guide to Team Management and Agile Deliveries. This is the second part of a two-part story.

 Shared Priorities and Teamwork (Part II)

 On the ship, when we establish the battle stations, we have multiple teams working together on the same 114 meters.
-We have the Command Operations and the Bridge teams to manage the External Battle, the Machine and Damage Control and the Weapons and Electronics rooms where the Internal Battle management operates, the fore and aft Damage Control Parties with the firefight brigades and technical teams, the Logistics Unit responsible for example for ensuring the availability of spare parts for the equipments or managing the meals for the crew.
+We have the Command Operations and the Bridge teams to manage the External Battle, the Machine and Damage Control and the Weapons and Electronics rooms where the Internal Battle management operates, the fore and aft Damage Control Parties with the firefight brigades and technical teams, the Logistics Unit responsible for example for ensuring the availability of spare parts for the equipment or managing the meals for the crew.
 We also have the Medical Units to manage the injuries during the impacts and, finally, the Flight Operations team that supports the helicopter operations on air and at the hangar.

-Each team has its priorities, for the Damage Control party, their top priority could be to extinguish a fire, for a Weapon Repairing team, it could be to repair an air defense weapon.
+Each team has its priorities, for the Damage Control party, their top priority could be to extinguish a fire, and for a Weapon Repairing team, it could be to repair an air defence weapon.
 Even though both priorities are completely different, both of them point to the common mission of winning the battle.
 For that reason, when both teams interfere with each other, if they only look at their priorities, it is very likely that they will block each other.
 On the other hand, if they understand the other team’s goals and empathise with their difficulties, all members will work together to deliver the results without impacting others.

 If both teams, by the moment they cross and interfere with each other on the sideway corridor, share their priorities, their difficulties and decide upon what is best to achieve the command priorities, they would be able to see that allowing the fire fighting brigade to pass would point more closely towards the mission.
-Without that, it was necessary for the fire brigade to return to the base, communicate with the Damage Control center, which had to align with the Weapons and Electronics center, for them to communicate downwards to the TLT repairing team to allow the fire brigade to pass.
+Without that, it was necessary for the fire brigade to return to the base, and communicate with the Damage Control centre, which had to align with the Weapons and Electronics centre, for them to communicate downwards to the TLT repairing team to allow the fire brigade to pass.
 That communication inefficiency was enough to not achieve the goal on time.
-The time lost could be avoided if both teams work together and decide together.
+The time lost could be avoided if both teams work together and decided together.

 The IT Project Delivery World

 Nowadays, it is very common to deliver products that communicate with external systems.
 Even if not, we may have different teams working together on the same project.
-We can have teams from different suppliers, one responsible for the deployment APIs, other to build an IOT architecture for example.
-We also have a client’s team such as project managers, product owners and key users.
+We can have teams from different suppliers, one responsible for the deployment APIs, the other to build an IOT architecture for example.
+We also have a client team such as project managers, product owners and key users.
 What do all teams have in common?
-They are all working towards the same goal: deliver the product with quality.
+They are all working towards the same goal: to deliver the product with quality.

 Each team, according to the example, has for sure different priorities.
 One may need to deliver the authentication method for the APIs, another may need to install the IOT boxes in the machines to receive the data and another may need to finish the dashboard page.
 Those priorities are completely not related to each other, at least until they start blocking them.
 The team delivering the dashboard may be dependent on the API methods being ready.
 The team building the API may be dependent on the team that delivers the IOT data into the database.